These relationship tips are inspired by a reader’s comment…

 Here are a few thoughts on running from love…

-When You’re in Love With Someone Who is Scared to Love You Back
+When You’re in Love With Someone Who is Scared of Love

 There’s a fine line between harassing her, and being available to her if and when she’s ready to stop running from love!
 These tips will help you toe the line…

 Accept the fact that guardedness is a companion that isn’t easy to break free from